nikola/fan/README.md

 **Technology stack:**

 * Written in pure Javascript and Python, and [released] as a single Windows executable - no installation, no dependencies!
-* _fan_ is actually a desktop web application: JS/HTML5/CSS3-powered frontend, Python backend, SQL-based ORM, built-in HTTP application server.
+* _fan_ is actually a desktop web application: JS/HTML5/CSS3-powered single-page frontend, Python backend, SQL-based ORM, built-in HTTP application server.
 * Want to change the GUI?
 Just run fan.exe, open http://127.0.0.1:59741/gui.html in the latest Chrome ... and start hacking!
 It's that easy!

 **License:**